klum-dsl/klum-ast/README.md

 - named alternatives for dsl collections
 - shortcut named mappings
 - under the hood: the inner class for dsl-collections is now optional
+- member names must now be unique across hierarchies (i.e. it is illegal to annotate two collections with the same members value)

 # Upcoming breaking changes: